apache/libcloud/docs/upgrade_notes.rst

   code you need to do it now, otherwise it won't work with 0.7 and future releases.

-Bellow is a list of old paths and their new locations:
+Below is a list of old paths and their new locations:

 * ``libcloud.base`` -> ``libcloud.compute.base``
 * ``libcloud.deployment`` -> ``libcloud.compute.deployment``